What is Reckless Driving?

 Registration Requirements

-The following vehicles require registration in Texas:
+The following vehicles require registration in West Virginia:

 – Passenger cars